PrabodhGyawali/codecrafters-http-server-c/README.md

    `app/server.c`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+### Extract URL Path
+Get the request target from socket stream in c.

+Tokenization with `strtok`